11 Western Union alternatives for international transfers

 Need to send a payment to someone based overseas?
 You’re in the right place.

 There are many different ways you can make an international transfer, so doing some research in advance is a smart way to cut your costs, and find a service which is perfect for you.
-Here’s a run down of 11 alternative ways to make a cross border payment, to help you find your match.
+Here’s a run down of 11 alternatives to Western Union, to help you find your match:

 MoneyGram offers online and in person money transfers, through a network of agent locations around the world.
 You can set up a transfer online or through an app, or visit an agent near you if you’d prefer to pay in cash.
 Your recipient may then be able to have the money delivered to their bank account or mobile wallet, or for cash collection in person at an agent near them.